Search the Blog

-If you’re looking for a free Twitter analytics tool, this list will come in handy.
+But if you’re looking for a free Twitter analytics tool that can do more, this list will come in handy.

 However, bear in mind that these free tools are not an alternative to enterprise tools, such as Brandwatch Analytics, aimed at helping advanced businesses discover, analyze and make sophisticated use of all their social data (not just Twitter).

 That being said, let’s take a look at some of the best free Twitter analytics tools currently available.

 1) Twitter Analytics – Boost your impact on Twitter

 You don’t have to venture far to find a great analysis tool for your Twitter profile.

 Recently, Twitter rolled out their analytics platform for anyone with a Twitter account, not just for business accounts.
 With Twitter Analytics, you can learn all about your Tweets and how they resonate with your audience.

 The site is divided accordingly into 3 different categories: Tweets, followers and Twitter Cards.
 It allows you to take your data to a more detailed level.
 Click on any Tweet to get a detailed view of the number of retweets, replies, favorites, follows, impressions or clicks it receives.

 With Twitter Cards, you can attach photos, videos and other media to your posts to drive more traffic to your website.